 What are Stress Fractures?

-Stress fractures are different from a typical fracture and generally occur in a physically active person.
+Stress fractures are different from an acute fracture and generally occur in a physically active person and are a result of repetitive stress in the long bones.

-- Regular fractures: Typically involve one specific injury to the bone normally from a direct blow
+- Acute fractures: Typically involve one specific injury to the bone normally from a direct blow

 - Stress fractures: Occur over a longer period of time as a result of repetitive application of stresses that weaken the outer surface of the bone.